Investing in Oregon's transportation future

-Connect Oregon is an initiative to invest in air, rail, marine, and bicycle/pedestrian infrastructure to ensure Oregon’s transportation system is strong, diverse, and efficient.
-For the $427 million available through Connect Oregon I through VI (including CORA) there have been:
+Connect Oregon is an initiative established by the 2005 state legislature to invest in non-highway modes of transportation.
+Future rounds of the program will fund aviation, rail, and marine projects, and previous rounds included bicycle/pedestrian and transit projects.
+These infrastructure projects ensure Oregon’s transportation system is strong, diverse, and efficient.
+For the $477 million awarded through Connect Oregon I through VI (including CORA and the

 - Mid-Willamette Valley Intermodal Facility ($25 million).

-If a highway or public road element is essential to the complete functioning of the proposed project, applicants are encouraged to work with their Oregon Department of Transportation region, city, or county to identify the necessary funding sources.
+If a highway or public road element is essential to the complete functioning of the proposed project, applicants are encouraged to work with their ODOT region, city, or county to identify the necessary funding sources.